atbcb/usab-uswds/_pages/about/budget-performance/cj.md

   <li> Conduct and sponsor research on accessible design and technical innovations</li>
 </ul>

-The Board&rsquo;s technical assistance program is comprised of five components:
+The Board’s technical assistance program comprises five components:

 1. <strong>Responding to technical inquiries.</strong> The Board responds to 4,000 &ndash; 5,000 inquiries each year via the agency&rsquo;s technical assistance helpline and email accounts.
 Customers request accurate, reliable, and timely advice, and the Board&rsquo;s Accessibility Specialists dedicate extensive time providing responses in real time and engaging with stakeholders.